getreu/tp-note/docs/source/tpnote--manpage.md

 * '`{{ doc_body_text | markup_to_html(extension=ext) | safe }}`' is the note's
   body as HTML rendition.
-The parameter '`extension`' designates the markup language as specified in the '`filename.extensions-*`' variables .
+The parameter '`extension`' designates the markup language as specified in the '`filename.extensions-*`' variables.

 * '`{{ doc_text | markup_to_html | safe }}`' is the note's raw text as HTML
   rendition with clickable hyperlinks.